khaors/geocompr/main.md

 <!-- add sentinel2 package as soon as it is published on CRAN https://github.com/IVFL-BOKU/sentinel2-->

-Table: (\#tab:datapackages)Selected R packages for spatial data retrieval
+Table: (\#tab:datapackages)Selected R packages for spatial data retrieval.

 Package name    Description
 --------------  -------------------------------------------------------------------------------------------------------------